Definition of Irony

 - I posted a video on YouTube about how boring and useless YouTube is.

-- You laugh at a person who slipped stepping on a banana peel and the next thing you know, you slipped too.
+- You laugh at a person who slipped stepping on a banana peel, and the next thing you know, you’ve slipped too.

-- The butter is as soft as a marble piece.
+- The butter is as soft as a slab of marble.